Student Code of Conduct

 All pets are prohibited on University premises with the exception of service animals previously approved through the standard accommodations process.

 Retaliation for reporting any allegations of student misconduct is in itself a violation of the Student Code of Conduct.
 This also protects retaliation against any participant in the student conduct process.
+The University will take strong action if retaliation occurs against an individual who files a complaint or third-party report, or any individual who participates in the investigative and/or disciplinary process (e.g., as a witness).
 Incidents of retaliation should be reported to the Office of Student Conduct immediately.

 Residence Hall Policies and Procedures

 Resident students must also refer to the Residence Life Handbook from their campus for a specific list of policies and procedures with which they are to comply.

 St. John’s University does not tolerate and prohibits sexual misconduct and sex discrimination.
 The University is committed to address these behaviors, as they are antithetical to our mission, values and standards.
 Sexual misconduct involves a range of behaviors including sexual assault, sexual harassment, intimate partner violence, sexual exploitation, sexually inappropriate behavior and any other conduct of a sexual nature that is nonconsensual, or has the effect of threatening, intimidating, or coercing a person.
 Sexual misconduct can be committed by individuals of any gender, and it can occur between individuals of the same gender or different genders.
 It can occur between strangers or acquaintances, as well as people involved in intimate or sexual relationships.
 The consumption of alcohol or the use of illegal substances does not constitute a mitigating circumstance when it contributes to a violation regarding sexual misconduct.
 For more information, please review the Sexual Assault Guide and Resource Manual (PDF).